ClickHouse/ClickHouse/docs/en/data_types/datetime.md

 └─────────────────────┴──────────┘
 ```

-* When inserting datetime as Unix timestamp, it is treated as UTC. `1546300800` expectedly represents `'2019-01-01 00:00:00'` UTC.
+* When inserting datetime as an integer, it is treated as Unix Timestamp (UTC). `1546300800` represents `'2019-01-01 00:00:00'` UTC.
 However, as `timestamp` column has `Europe/Moscow` (UTC+3) timezone specified, when outputting as string the value will be shown as `'2019-01-01 03:00:00'`
 * When inserting string value as datetime, it is treated as being in column timezone. `'2019-01-01 00:00:00'` will be treated as being in `Europe/Moscow` timezone and saved as `1546290000`.

 **2.** Filtering on `DateTime` values